clue/framework-x-website/README.md

 $ make
 ```

-> Note that this command will clone Framework X which is currently in early access.
-  See https://github.com/clue/framework-x for more details.

 If you've pulled Framework X before and want to update its source code, you can
 pull an up-to-date version and rebuild the website like this: